cykod/Quintus-website/public/guide/core.md

     var Q = Quintus.setup({
       width:   800, // Set the default width to 800 pixels
-      height:  600, // Set the defauylt height to 600 pixels
+      height:  600, // Set the default height to 600 pixels
       upsampleWidth:  420,  // Double the pixel density of the
       upsampleHeight: 320,  // game if the w or h is 420x320
                             // or smaller (useful for retina phones)